-The crown jewel of a software platform business is its code.
-Most widely used software platforms have intellectual property rights over that code based in copyright, patent and trade secret laws.
+The crown jewel of a software platforms business is its code.
+Most widely used software platforms have intellectual property rights over that code based on copyright, patent, and trade secret laws.
 Some software platform providers enforce their claimed property rights vigorously.
 Others have chosen to cede certain aspects of their intellectual property rights.
 Their creators have decided to license the code under an open-source license that allows software "to be freely used, modified, and shared."

 Governance of positive and negative externalities has proved important for software platforms regardless of the intellectual property rights and software development approaches these platforms have followed.
-However, the tools available differ.
+Available governance tools differ.
 Fully proprietary platforms can control externalities through contracts, enforcement of intellectual property rights, and platform design.
 Open-source platforms are limited by their overall governance structure.
-That structure can range from informal to hierarchical.4 Open-source projects, for example, are managed loosely sometimes by a small group of volunteer programmers, a "benevolent dictator" who many choose to follow, or a for-profit company that influences the direction through funding and other decisions.
+That structure can range from informal to hierarchical.
+Open-source projects, for example, can be managed loosely by a small group of volunteer programmers, a "benevolent dictator" who many choose to follow, or a for-profit company that influences the direction through funding and other decisions.